 “PVA was an incredible support to me, making sure my rights and benefits were taken care of even when I was a scared 24-year-old, divorced single dad raising a daughter and a severely autistic son,” Cordova says.

 When the timing was right, Cordova began eagerly serving PVA first as a member of the Board of Directors, then subsequently as Vaughan Chapter President and National Director.
 He has participated in advocacy and legislation on behalf of the chapter, saying, “Lobbying for not only paralyzed Veterans but for the disabled community as a whole has become a passion for me.
 It is important for us to continue to have a voice on Capitol Hill.”

 Cordova has served on the Field Advisory Committee, Ad Hoc Committee, the Investigative Committee, and the Finance Committee.

 He has also been very active in wheelchair sports and other activities.
 He has attended many different National Veterans Wheelchair Games, has gone downhill skiing, and enjoys traveling softball, trapshooting, sporting clays, and Battle Buddy 3-gun shoots.
 He is also a passionate compound bow and shotgun hunter.

-Cordova was elected national vice president of PVA in May 2021 during the organization’s 75th Annual Convention, to begin a new, one-year term on July 1, 2021.
+Cordova was re-elected national vice president of PVA in May 2022 during the organization’s 76th Annual Convention, to begin a new, one-year term on July 1, 2022.
 He is passionate about PVA’s mission and believes every member’s voice should be heard through active, thriving chapters.

 “It is my intention to lead with service, with a nod and respect to our PVA forefathers who paved the way – but with our eyes on the future,” says Cordova.